aumcode/nfx/Guides/WAVE/Record/readme.md

 ## eventBind()
-Binds a function to the named event handler.
+Binds a function to the named event handler on record.
 ```js
 eventBind(string evtName, function handler)
 ```